 Collection of documents relating to the drafting of the Constitution.
 Includes manuscript annotations not available elsewhere.
 Constitution "legislative history"

 The Constitution of the United States of America: Analysis and Interpretation (popularly known as the Constitution Annotated) contains legal analysis and interpretation of the United States Constitution, based primarily on Supreme Court case law.
 This regularly updated resource is especially useful when researching the constitutional implications of a specific issue or topic.
-Also available in mobile app.

 The content of the CRS Annotated Constitution was prepared by the Congressional Research Service (CRS) at the Library of Congress, and published electronically in plaintext and PDF by the Government Printing Office.
 This edition is a hypertext interpretation of the CRS text.
 It links to Supreme Court opinions, the U.S. Code, and the Code of Federal Regulations, as well as enhancing navigation through linked footnotes and tables of contents.